kjcamann/csd-mirror/doc/sphinx/lists-implementation.rst

 offset_entry_ref
 ----------------

-When using an offset-based entry accessor, BDS stores neighbor links by storing pointers to the neighbors' entry objects (e.g., pointers to neighboring ``tailq_entry<ListItem>`` members) in a special smart pointer called ``offset_entry_ref`` -- so named because it is a reference to an entry used in the "offset" case.
+When using an offset-based entry accessor, CSD stores neighbor links by storing pointers to the neighbors' entry objects (e.g., pointers to neighboring ``tailq_entry<ListItem>`` members) in a special smart pointer called ``offset_entry_ref`` -- so named because it is a reference to an entry used in the "offset" case.
 This smart pointer isn't very smart -- it adds almost nothing beyond a plain old ``tailq_entry<ListItem>*``.
 The reason it is a separate type is only to satisfy the C++ standard's notion of when it is safe to read from an inactive union member -- because an ``offset_entry_ref`` lives in a union with ``invocable_tagged_ref`` that we discuss next -- and there is a "dark corner" in the code where we need that to work.

 .. figure:: images/lists-offset-entry-ref.png
    :alt: tailq using an offset_entry_ref link encoding